 To reduce the time it takes to put together the changelog, we’d like to update it when we add new features and visualizers rather than right before the release.

-When you’re ready, request a code review for your pull request.
-Then, when reviewed and approved, you can merge your fork into our main branch.
-Make sure to use the “Squash and Merge” option in order to create a Git history that is understandable.
+- Make sure to use the “Squash and Merge” option in order to create a Git history that is understandable.

 When merging a pull request, use the “squash and merge” option.

 When ready to create a new release we branch off of develop as follows: